-- Almond flour– Blanched almond flour or superfine almond flour, not almond meal.
+- Almond flour.
+Blanched almond flour or superfine almond flour, not almond meal.
+I tested this with all-purpose flour, but I found it wasn’t as crispy.

 How to make coconut shrimp

-- Feel free to add some extra spices to the flour mixture, like cayenne pepper or smoked paprika.
+- Add some spices to the flour mixture, like cayenne pepper, smoked paprika, or garlic powder.

-- To freeze: Place the cooked and cooled shrimp in an airtight container and store them in the freezer for up to two months.
+To freeze: Place the cooked and cooled shrimp in an airtight container and store them in the freezer for up to 2 months.

-- Reheating: Either reheat in the oven or in the air fryer until crispy and hot.
+Reheating: Reheat leftovers in the oven or air fryer at 350F until crispy.

 Although containing coconut in the breading, there is no strong coconut flavor.
 Instead, this dish tastes like breaded shrimp.
 When paired with the sweet and spicy coconut shrimp sauce, it hits all the flavor senses.